vjimenezg/vjimenezg.github.io/_pages/about.md

-I'm currently working as a research assistant at the economics department of PUC Chile and as a lecturer at the Engineering and Sciences department at UAI.
-I'm applying for Economics PhD programs (Fall 2021).
+I'm currently working as a research associate at the Department of Economics at PUC Chile and as a lecturer at the Department of Engineering and Sciences at UAI.
+Also, I'm applying for Economics PhD programs (Fall 2021).

 My research interests lie in the fields of macroeconomics and information economics.